Opmantek/open-audit/readme.txt

 ## Contributing

-Please contact [Opmantek](https://opmantek.com) with any enquiries for contributing or post to the [Open-AudIT](http://www.open-audit) forums or the [Questions](https://community.opmantek.com/questions) site.
+Please contact [Opmantek](https://opmantek.com) with any enquiries for contributing or post to the [Questions](https://community.opmantek.com/questions) site.
+And you can always submit a pull request on [GitHub](https://github.com/Opmantek/open-audit).

 ## Versioning